chieger/MovieViewer/README.md

 Right now the display of my Network Error technically works but it is a little bit janky.

+Images Used:
+Warning by Dalpat Prajapati from the Noun Project

 ## License

     Copyright 2016 Dustyn Buchanan August